The Dementia Hospital Stay

 Changes from Anesthesia and Medication Adjustments:

 The very nature of a hospital stay involves significant changes.
 Anesthesia, often used for various procedures, can have lingering effects on cognition and increase confusion.
-For some people with Dementia, anesthesia seems to push them into the next stage of the disease, where they stay.
+For some people with Dementia, anesthesia seems to push them into the next stage of the disease, where they may stay.
 However, after a while, others bounce back to where they were before the hospitalization.

 Additionally, adjustments or changes in their routine medications during the hospitalization process can impact cognitive function, potentially leading to a decline in mental clarity.